 The following codes are used to report evaluation and management services to patients in Nursing Facilities (formerly called Skilled Nursing Facilities (SNFs), Intermediate Care Facilities (ICFs) or Long Term Care Facilities (LTCFs).

-COMPREHENSIVE NURSING FACILITY ASSESSMENTS - NEW OR ESTABLISHED PATIENT
+COMPREHENSIVE NURSING FACILITY ASSESSMENTS - NEW OR ESTABLISHED PATIENT medical decision making that is straightforward or of low complexity.

 More than one comprehensive assessment may be necessary during an inpatient confinement.